opendocsg/slw-judgments-backfill/2017_SGHC_98/report.md

 **_Principles governing the construction of solicitors’ undertakings_**

 19     Generally, the principles governing the construction of contracts are also applicable to the construction of solicitors’ undertakings.
-In _People’s Parkway Development Pte Ltd v Ramanathan Yogendran_ [1990] 2 SLR(R) 338 at [12], the High Court construed a solicitor’s undertaking using the principles of contractual interpretation laid down in _Reardon Smith Line v Hansen-Tangen_ [1976] 1 WLR 989 (“ _Reardon Smith Line_ ”).
+In _People’s Parkway Development Pte Ltd v Ramanathan Yogendran_ <span class="citation">[1990] 2 SLR(R) 338</span> at [12], the High Court construed a solicitor’s undertaking using the principles of contractual interpretation laid down in _Reardon Smith Line v Hansen-Tangen_ [1976] 1 WLR 989 (“ _Reardon Smith Line_ ”).
 In _Barclays Bank Plc v Weeks Legg & Dean (a firm)_ [1999] 1 QB 309 (“ _Barclays Bank_ ”), the English Court of Appeal applied the first of five principles of contractual interpretation summarised by Lord Hoffmann in _Investors Compensation Scheme Ltd v West Bromwich Building Society_ [1998] 1 WLR 896 (“ _Investors Compensation Scheme_ ”) to the construction of a solicitor’s undertaking, namely:

  Interpretation is the ascertainment of the meaning which the document would convey to a reasonable person having all the background knowledge which would reasonably have been available to the parties in the situation in which they were at the time of the contract.